sergejsha/magnet/README.md

 Dependency inversion library for Android.

-[Dependency inversion principle][3] helps to decouple high-level modules from the low-level module implementation details and completes [SOLID object-oriented desing][4].
-If you are about to modularize your Android application and apply dependency inversion prinsible, then Magnet library would be a good fit for your project as it makes dependency inversion a fun task.
+[Dependency inversion principle][3] helps to decouple high-level modules from the low-level module implementation details and completes [SOLID object-oriented design][4].
+If you are about to modularize your Android application and apply dependency inversion princible, then Magnet library would be a good fit for your project as it makes dependency inversion a fun task.

 # Why?
 Let's compare traditional layered design to the desing based on dependency inversion principle.
 As an example we take an application consisting of a navigation bar with three tabbed pages.